 Therapy can take as long or as short as you find helpful.

 15. Is there a specific type of therapy offered at JFCS?

 Your needs will be assessed and the type of treatment will be selected following “best practices” in assisting you.

 We offer both therapy and support groups.
 Check the website or contact us to inquire if you are interested in a particular group.

 17. Can I see a psychologist or psychiatrist at JFCS?

-JFCS clinicians are either licensed Marriage and Family Therapists, or they are graduate and post-graduate associates.
-All graduate or post-graduate associates are supervised by our licensed social worker and our licensed marriage and family therapist.
+JFCS clinicians are either licensed Marriage and Family Therapists, or they are graduate and post-graduate trainees and associates.
+All graduate or post-graduate clinicians are supervised by a licensed social worker or a licensed marriage and family therapist.
 However, we can provide referral to psychologists and psychiatrists in the Long Beach area.

 18. Do you help with rental assistance or housing?

 No, JFCS does not help with housing; however, we can provide you with referral to assist you in your search.